 Substance use disorders and the harms associated with these diseases are a serious, growing public health problem in the United States.
-More than 42,000 Americans died from an opioid overdose in 2016, which translates to 115 lives lost each day.
+Almost 47,000 Americans died from an opioid overdose in 2018, which translates to 128 lives lost each day.

 Opioid use disorder is a complex brain disease, but it is often still viewed as a moral failing.
 This stigma can keep people from accessing care for their disease, including medication-assisted treatment (MAT), which combines Food and Drug Administration-approved medications with behavioral therapies.
 Watch how MAT can help people manage their disease, a critical step in reducing the risk of overdose and improving health.

 More than 2 million Americans struggle with opioid use disorder (OUD), a chronic relapsing medical condition, but access to medication-assisted treatment remains limited.
 Buprenorphine helps alleviate painful symptoms associated with the disorder.
 But few clinicians prescribe the drug.

 When Are Prescribers Required to Use Prescription Drug Monitoring Programs?

 Prescriber use mandates are state laws that require health care providers to check the prescription drug monitoring program (PDMP)—a state-based electronic database intended to help reduce misuse and diversion of controlled substances—under specific circumstances.

 Alcohol use disorder is a chronic, relapsing condition characterized by a person’s compulsive, uncontrolled drinking and negative emotional state when not using alcohol.
 In recognition of Alcohol Awareness Month, answer these questions and see how much you know about this serious public health problem.